 - Next, mix together brown sugar and all seasonings into the mashed apple mixture.
 Bring this mixture to a boil.

-- Once boiling, reduce the heat to low letting the apple mixture simmer for an additional 2 hours uncovered, stirring occasionally until thickened.
+- Once boiling, reduce the heat to low, letting the apple mixture simmer for an additional 2 hours uncovered, occasionally stirring until thickened.

 - Once thick, let apple butter cool for one full hour before serving or transfer into jars to can the butter for later use.